The Best of Banff National Park

 I love heading to Peyto Lake for sunset and getting views over the entire Icefield Parkway.
 Peyto Lake is the most visited lake in Banff after Moraine and Lake Louise.
 It’s another one that is easily accessible and only requires a short uphill hike to reach the viewpoint.
 It’s a must-stop while driving the Icefield Parkway, especially in the summer when the brilliant display of blue is fed by the Peyto Glacier high above the lake and part of the Wapta Icefield.

-The view from the viewpoint is one of the most spectacular in all of Banff National Park and a super popular spot for photographers.
+The viewpoint is one of the most spectacular in all of Banff National Park and is a super popular spot for photographers.
 If you get lucky, you can get an epic sunset here with beautiful colors.

 Other great sunset spots